-Phaedra Romney: There are different things at play.
-Here’s one: You have women who are very ambitious.
+Phaedra Romney: There are different things at play here.
+One: You have women who are very ambitious.
 They want to achieve the world and they can, but they have the tendency to just ignore the disadvantages and biases.
-They’ll say: “I just jump ahead and do what I want to do, outperform my targets and it’s going to be okay, I’m going to get that promotion.”
-But that doesn’t work for everyone and in part it’s winner’s bias.
+They’ll say: “I’ll just put my head and do what has to be done, outperform, hit my targets and it’s going to be okay, I’m going to get that promotion.”
+But that doesn’t work for everyone and in part it’s based on bias.

-They’re also working hard.
-They are also striving to get ahead, but the difference is that you don’t have the same privileges they have.
-So what do you do to balance it up?
+They also work hard.
+They also strive to get ahead, but the difference is that you don’t have the same privileges they do.
+So what can you do to balance it out?
 That’s what my book is really focusing on.